popham/emscripten-treeviz/README.md

 * Splines by [John Burkardt](http://people.sc.fsu.edu/~jburkardt/cpp_src/spline/spline.html).

 The code provides a worker that does the following:
-* Initialize a treeish directed acyclic graph data structure.
+* Initializes a treeish directed acyclic graph data structure.
-* Generate a canonical spatial representation of the data structure from a vertex ranking metric.
+* Generates a canonical spatial representation of the data structure from a vertex ranking metric.
-* Attach springs within the spatial representation and impose a central force to the system.
+* Attaches springs within the spatial representation and imposes a central force to the system.
-* Iterate the system toward equilibrium a few times.
+* Iterates the system toward equilibrium.

 The worker provides AMD bindings to control the worker from its owner.
 These bindings have been built with an eye toward generic RPC.

 Extra credit:
 * Edge targets with multiple parents degenerate the perfectly handled tree to a treeish thing.
-  An edge could be routed efficiently by building a Voronoi graph from the vertex spatial layout, and then constraining the edge's interior Bezier points to a shortest path in the Voronoi graph.
+  An edge could be routed efficiently by building a Voronoi diagram from the vertex spatial layout, and then constraining the edge's interior Bezier points to a shortest path in the Voronoi graph.
   [CGAL](http://doc.cgal.org) seems like the path of least resistence--check out [this repo](https://github.com/marcosscriven/cgaljs) for a jump start.
   Maybe there's a better way?